ademcan/react-native-fortmatic/README.md

 # How to run

-## Create a globals.js file containing your Fortmatics PK
+## Create a globals.js file containing your Fortmatic PK

 Create a new file called globals.js and include your Fortmatic PK as follow
 ```